Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Applications

 Hypergraph states are relevant in measurement-based quantum computation (MBQC)~\cite{RaussendorfBriegel2001, Miller2016hierarchy, Takeuchi2019}, quantum error correction~\cite{Lyons2017, ZhuJochym2022topological}, condensed-matter physics~\cite{Miller2016hierarchy, LuGao2019, ZhuJochym2022topological}, quantum metrology~\cite{Gachechiladze2016, Shettell2020}, and quantum foundations~\cite{Gachechiladze2016, Lyons2017, Guhne2014entanglement}.
 Moreover, these states are intimately connected to important quantum algorithms like the Deutsch-Jozsa and Grover algorithms~\cite{Rossi2013HGs}.
 Recently, complete categories of four-qubit hypergraph states were experimentally prepared and verified in a reprogrammable silicon-photonic quantum chip~\cite{Huang2024demonstration}.

 Additionally, the recent interest in hypergraph quantum states has also unveiled important connections between the resource theory of magic, Boolean function analysis, coding theory, and quantum complexity of phases of matter~\cite{Miller2016hierarchy, LiuWinter2022manybody}.
-Still, while other non-classical properties of hypergraph states have been thoroughly studied~\cite{Gachechiladze2016, Lyons2017, Guhne2014entanglement, ZhouHamma2022, Sarkar2021squeezingHGS}, the characterization of non-stabilizerness remains fairly unexplored.
-Ref.~\cite{LiuWinter2022manybody} made a generic study of many-body quantum magic that included interesting results on the non-stabilizerness of the Union Jack state -- a special hypergraph state known to be universal for MBQC~\cite{Miller2016hierarchy}.
-More recently, Ref.~\cite{Chen2024magicofquantum} studied the non-stabilizerness of hypergraph states via stabilizer Rényi entropies.
+Still, while other non-classical properties of hypergraph states have been thoroughly studied~\cite{Gachechiladze2016, Lyons2017, Guhne2014entanglement, ZhouHamma2022, Sarkar2021squeezingHGS}, the characterization of nonstabilizerness remains fairly unexplored.
+Ref.~\cite{LiuWinter2022manybody} made a generic study of many-body quantum magic that included interesting results on the nonstabilizerness of the Union Jack state -- a special hypergraph state known to be universal for MBQC~\cite{Miller2016hierarchy}.
+More recently, Ref.~\cite{Chen2024magicofquantum} studied the nonstabilizerness of hypergraph states via stabilizer Rényi entropies.